 Okay, I’ve just given you a lot of options to soak in, so what should you be doing?
 Here’s what I think you should try in this order:

 Method 1: Track your food for two weeks.
 Just two weeks.
-When you can, weigh foods, such as rice, noodles, bread, peanut butter, oatmeal, and maybe some chicken or other protein, on a kitchen scale (I recommend this portable one that I use).
+When you can, weigh foods, such as rice, noodles, bread, peanut butter, oatmeal, and maybe some chicken or other protein, on a kitchen scale.
 To you, that seems like being obsessive about your food, but to me, it’s a good start for helping you realize that food portions are always bigger than you think.
 Once you can sort of eyeball portion sizes, you can be more mindful of the overall amount of calories you’re eating each day.

 Method 2: If you hate tracking your food via the mobile app, use your hands as a rough guide.
 Aim to nail the protein part.